-First, hose the kennel or dog run floor with plain water.
+First, hose the kennel or dog run the floor with plain water.
 Spray salt water for an even application.
-Let sit for a half hour to let it soak in.
+Let it sit for a half hour to let it soak in.

 Scrub the areas with a brush or sweep with a broom that has stiff bristles.
 Rinse with plain water and let dry.

 If your pets have been successfully treated for hookworms, but you still have symptoms of hookworm infestation, and you live in a place where it does not get very cold in winter, it’s time to give up your lawn for now.